Hofstede’s cultural dimensions theory in advertising: KFC, BMW and Heineken

 This ad for the car manufacturer’s Chinese market pulls the strings on the viewer’s heart.
 It is longer than the average ad and uses this time to tell the story of a modern Chinese family with a hard-working white-collar father.

 China ranks very high in power distance.
-It is the country where subordinate-superior relationships tend to be polarized and can lead to power abuse by superiors.
+It is a country where subordinate-superior relationships tend to be polarized and can lead to power abuse by superiors.

 We see this aspect of Chinese culture through the kid’s eyes: he imagines his father’s superiors as villains demanding him to dedicate his free time to the job and to making money because making money is more important than his son.